A Brand New Mind: How to Think Like a Grace Girl

 Therefore, I must ask, if this were true, why the Cross?

-While it is true, my physical body may bear the signs of age, injury, childbirth, and too many carbs but it is not the looking glass into my soul.
+While it is true, my physical body may bear the signs of age, injury, childbirth, and too many carbs my physical body is not the looking glass into my soul.
 Still, I tell you, my heart adores my King.
 My heart cries out to Him, my Jesus, that I am made better.
-Still, He sees only perfection.
+Meanwhile, He sees only perfection.

 The Lamb, undefiled and completed was the perfect sacrifice.
 There is nothing left to be done.
 Yes, most certainly I want a life of abundant health.
 I crave an energy that keeps me on my toes – that my mind is sharp and my voice is clear.